 College coaches have relationships with one another and certainly will cross-check your answers.

-The more you speak with college coaches, the higher likelihood they'll ask you to visit campus.
+The more you speak with college coaches, the more likely they are to ask you to visit campus.

 For information on how to build a great profile, click here: How to Setup and Maintain a Great Profile.